n1koo/ruuvigw_json_to_influx/README.md

 # Ruuvi GW to influx

-Scrappy script to pull data from Ruuvi gateways and dump it to influx
+Scrappy script to pull data from Ruuvi gateways and dump it to influx.

+Some features:

+- Able to map macs to names
+- Able to scrape N gateways
+- Able to dedupe duplicate sensors if found in multiple gateways
+- All data is outputted as fields per sensor

+**NOTICE**

+I'm yet to upgrade to InfluxDB 2.x - this script is only for 1.x

+## How to use

-See `run.sh` for now on required envvars to run
+See `run.sh` for now on required envvars to run.

+Basic flow is something like `python3 ruuvigw_json_to_influx.py --gateway_endpoints=192.168.20.40,192.168.20.69 --dry-run=true`

+### Mappings

+The script is able to map MACs to names.
+Please see `mappings.json` as an example.

+If mapping is found `sensor_name` tag will be that name (eg. `autotalli`) but if not then `mac`

 ## Example run: